software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .note }

 > You can easily find the issues assigned to you by opening the "Issues" tab and choosing your GitHub account from the "Assignee" dropdown menu.

-## Tips for the teamwork

-Here's a few tips before you start implementing the tasks:

-- Use the full potential of your team and _work together_.
-Plan the tasks together, implement the tasks together and support each other
-- Maintain active communication regarding the Sprint progress.
-Keeping the Sprint Backlog up-to-date is important but also share your progress and problems actively with your team members face-to-face or via Teams or other communication platform
-- _Push_ code to the GitHub repository often.
-Once you have some _working_ code, use `git add`, `git commit`, `git push` commands to push the code to GitHub
-- _Pull_ the code from the GitHub repository often.
-Run the `git pull` command to get the latest changes to your local computer
-- While pulling the code from the GitHub repository, you'll probably face _merge conflicts_.
-You can spot a merge conflict from the `git pull` command ouput: `CONFLICT (content): Merge conflict in ...`.
-If you have trouble solving the merge conficts, see the [Git instructions](/git#merge-conflicts)

 ## The README file